MrLight/pytebis/readme.md

 `result = teb.getDataAsJson(names, start, end, rate=1)`

 - names = Array of all mst-names to read.
 You can pass a array of IDs, names, TebisMst-Objects or Group-Objects (even mixed).
 - start = Unix-Timestamp where to start the read
           - or -
+          Unix-Timestamp in microsecond precision
+          - or -
+          float value where the fraction is the microseconds part
+          - or -
           DateTimeObject
           - or -
           String in Format '%Y-%m-%d %H:%M:%S.%f'
           (always the same timezone as the server is)
 - end = Unix-Timestamp where to end the read
+          - or -
+          Unix-Timestamp in microsecond precision
+          - or -
+          float value where the fraction is the microseconds part
           - or -
           DateTimeObject
           - or -